arangodb/spring-boot-starter/demo/README.md

 System.out.println(String.format("The 'alive' flag of the persisted Ned Stark is now '%s'",deadNed.get().isAlive()));
 ```

-If we run our demo a second time, the console output should look like this:
+If you run the demo a second time, the console output should look like this:

 ```
 Ned Stark saved in the database with id: '508'